 A policy has to be saved as Needs Review before it will be visible to Policy Library moderators as ready to be published; if it is still saved as Draft, it is only visible to the creator/editor of the draft.

 However, if you have verified that you did save it as Needs Review and it has not been published yet, please e-mail us at firstname.lastname@example.org or call us at 785-864-9600 so that we can make sure everything is working correctly and we are able to access it, and then we can review and publish it as soon as possible.

-To include a list of sections within your policy document, simply list the relevant policy sections you would like to highlight.
-Policy Office staff will provide assistance with adding anchors to the corresponding Policy Statement text, or if the anchors have already been created, with adding them as "jump down" links in the List of Sections text.
+To include a table of contents within your policy document, simply list the relevant policy sections you would like to highlight.
+Policy Office staff will provide assistance with adding anchors to the corresponding Policy Statement text, or if the anchors have already been created, with adding them as "jump down" links in the Table of Contects text.